The Plastic Problem

 tap water is contaminated

-In the US, much of our drinking water contains microplastics and comes from sources polluted by mismanaged plastic waste.
+In the U.S., much of our drinking water contains microplastics and comes from sources polluted by mismanaged plastic waste.

 What Now?